There has perhaps never been a more lucrative time to earn American Airlines AAdvantage miles – or, more importantly, to earn a lot of them quickly.

 After our sterling review of Japan Airlines Business Class, we’re convinced it’s one of the best ways to use your AA miles.

 The best part?
 This incredible flight – which normally costs $5,000 or more – is just 60,000 AAdvantage miles each way.
-With 100,000 miles, you would have enough miles to book it round-trip.
+With 100,000 miles, you would have almost enough miles to book it round-trip.

 Want to fly first class to Tokyo?
 Japan Airlines' First Class can be booked for only 80,000 AAdvantage miles each way.
 And we think it's worth it.
 Check out our full review of a flight from Tokyo to Chicago.

 Read more: The Best Ways to Use American AAdvantage Miles

 There is never a bad time to earn American Airlines miles.
 But with the ability to quickly earn 100,000 miles, right now is one of the most lucrative times we've ever seen.